-Mr. Wong Chee Chung ("Mr. Wong"), aged 46, joined the Board as an independent non-executive Director in March 2018.
-He is also the chairman of the Remuneration Committee and a member of the Audit Committee and for providing independent advice to the Board.
+Mr. Wong Chee Chung ("Mr. Wong"), aged 47, joined the Board as an independent non-executive Director in March 2018.
+He is also the chairman of the Remuneration Committee and a member of the Audit Committee and Nomination Committee.
+Mr. Wong is primarily responsible for providing independent advice to the Board.